 Security incident response

 Detecting and containing security breaches within 200 days or less reduce the average cost of a breach by US$1.22 million.
-However, remediation across multiple platforms and tools can be complicated, time-consuming, and error-prone when performed manually.
-Security teams can use automation to rapidly apply remediation to affected systems across your environment concurrently and respond to incidents faster.
+However, remediation across your ecosystem of platforms, applications, and tools—throughout their entire life cycles—can be complicated, time-consuming, and error-prone when performed manually.
+Security teams can use automation to rapidly apply remediation to affected systems, creating security tools that work across your environment concurrently and respond to incidents faster.

 IDC interviewed multiple decision makers about their experiences with automation and found that each organization realized significant productivity, agility, and operational benefits through automation—making IT security teams 25% more efficient.

-Because while open source technology inherently responds faster to threats than proprietary technology thanks to thousands of community contributors, enterprise open source products tend to have even higher security standards.
+Because while open source technology inherently responds faster to threats than proprietary technology thanks to thousands of open-source community contributors, enterprise open source products tend to have even higher security standards.
+Red Hat and our security partner ecosystem bring a comprehensive DevSecOps approach to help organizations continue to innovate without sacrificing security.

 Enterprise open source software uses a development model that enhances testing and performance tuning—usually with a security team that stands behind it, processes for responding to new security vulnerabilities, and protocols to notify users about security issues with remediation steps.
 It's an enhanced version of the open source web of trust that makes sure you're never alone when it comes to IT security.